Introduction

 • Maintenance: good state of maintenance;

-• and : specific rules for cleaning and disinfection, regular cleaning and disinfection necessary, removal of cleaning and disinfection agents, production areas must be cleaned after production, sanitary facilities must be at all times;
+• Cleaning and disinfection: specific rules for cleaning and disinfection, regular cleaning and disinfection necessary, removal of cleaning and disinfection agents, production areas must be cleaned after production, sanitary facilities must be clean at all times;

 • Supervision of hygiene: schedule for cleaning and disinfection, supervision by an independent expert;